 Robert Mundell Prize

-The Canadian Economics Association is proud to introduce the Robert Mundell Prize to the "young" author or authors of the paper judged to be the best paper published in the Canadian Journal of Economics in the previous calendar year.
+Every year, the Canadian Economics Association awards the Robert Mundell Prize to the "young" author or authors of the paper judged to be the best paper published in the Canadian Journal of Economics in the previous two calendar year.

 "Robert Mundell has established the foundation for the theory which dominates practical policy considerations of monetary and fiscal policy in open economies.
 His work on monetary dynamics and optimum currency areas has inspired generations of researchers.
 Although dating back several decades, Mundell's contributions remain outstanding and constitute the core of teaching in international macroeconomics.

-Robert Mundell, a most famous Canadian economist, was the obvious choice for this award.
-Some of his most influential work was published in the Candian Journal of Economics and Political Science between 1957 and 1963 when Professor Mundell was a "young" economist.
+Some of Robert Mundell's most influential work was published in the Canadian Journal of Economics and Political Science between 1957 and 1963 when he was a "young" economist.

 The prize, worth $3,000, was first awarded in 2004 for articles published in the years 2002 and 2003.
-In the future, the prize will be awarded annually.
-To be eligible all co-(co)authors must be non-tenured (or equivalent) in their respective institution.
+To be eligible all (co)authors must be non-tenured (or equivalent) in their respective institution.
 The Prize is awarded at the annual meetings of the Canadian Economics Association and is selected by a committee appointed under the authority of the executive council of the Association.
 The three members of the committee normally serve for three years each in overlapping terms.

-The Robert Mundell Prize for last year's best article in the Canadian Journal of Economics by an early-career economist was awarded to Giordano Mion and Paolo Naticchioni for The Spatial Sorting and Matching of Skills and Firms, which appeared in the February 2009 issue of the Canadian Journal of Economics.
-Both Mion and Naticchioni teach at the Université Catholique de Louvain.
+The Robert Mundell Prize for the best article published in the Canadian Journal of Economics in 2015 by an early-career economist was awarded to Alex Chernoff for his paper Between a Cap and a Higher Price: Modeling the Price of Dairy Quotas under Price Ceiling Legislation?, which appeared in the November 2016 issue of the Canadian Journal of Economics.